Voltstro/VoltProjects/README.md

 # VoltProjects

-The project responsible for hosting [projects.voltstro.dev](https://projects.voltstro.dev).
+VoltProjects - An online documentation building and hosting service.
+Built with ASP.NET Core.

 ## What does it do?

-VoltProjects will clone repos and build their docs, then serve the static built content, automatically.

-It will periodically pull the latest tag of defined repositories.
+VoltProjects hosts project's online documentation, by periodically checking defined project's git repos, and building their documentation using their required tools, then serving the freshly built static content.

 ## Getting Started

 ### Prerequisites

 ```
+.NET 6 SDK
 Yarn
-.NET 6 SDK
 ```

 ### Building

 To build VoltProjects, simply use your IDE, or `dotnet build`.
+Please not that Yarn will automatically be run for you.

 ### VoltProjects Config

-VoltProjects is configured using a `appsettings.json` file.
+VoltProjects is configured using the `appsettings.json` file.
+The main configuration is done under the "`VoltProjects`" key.
+Is is fairly easy to understand what each option does.

 ### Docs Configuration